haixiang1977/algorithem-selfstudy/data_structure/tree/Readme.txt

     postorder traversal - the work at a node is performed after (post) its children are processed

-binary tree - a tree which no node can have more than two children binary tree is an example of associative container
+binary tree - a tree which no node can have more than two children

+binary search tree - The binary tree that is ordered.
+In a binary search tree, the nodes to the left are less than the root node while the nodes to the right are greater than or equal to the root node.

+expression tree - A binary tree that is used to evaluate simple arithmetic expressions is called an expression tree.

+binary tree is an example of associative container

 node declaration from binary tree